 - A white harness indicates that the Guide Dog is working with their owner.

-- A brown harness indicates that the dog is in training with a Guide Dog Mobility Instructor.
+- A brown harness indicates that the dog is in training.

-- An Autism Assistance Dog will be wearing an orange jacket with text and a design on it to identify it as an Autism Assistance Dog.
+- An Autism Assistance Dog will be wearing an orange jacket with text on it to identify it as an Autism Assistance Dog.

 - An orange “puppy-in-training” coat indicates that the Guide Dog puppy is learning how to behave in a range of environments.

-The dogs undergo a program of training, which could be either Guide Dogs for vision impaired people or Autism Assistance Dogs.
-Each program is designed to create specialist skills to help people with vision impairment or other conditions, to live independent lives.
+The dogs undergo a program of training, which could be either Guide Dog or an Autism Assistance Dog.
+Each program is designed to create specialist skills to assist Western Australians living with low vision, disability or illness.

 It is important that dogs are not distracted in any way; whistling, calling, touching or feeding a dog while its working can undo months of hard work and training.
-This can cost thousands of dollars and delay the dog from being placed with someone who needs help.
-In some situations, it could be extremely dangerous to both the Guide Dog user and the dog itself eg. when crossing the road.
+This can cost thousands of dollars and delay the dog from being placed with a Western Australian living with disability.
+In some situations, it could be extremely dangerous to both the Guide or Austism Assistance Dog handler and their Dog.